Nyambura765/ZeroKnowledgeProofs/INTRODUCTION/INTRO.md

 ## Analogy to Explain ZKPs

-**The "Ali Baba Cave" Analogy (Classic):** Peggy (Prover) wants to prove to Victor (Verifier) that she knows the secret word to open a magic door in a cave.
+**The "Ali Baba Cave" Analogy :** Peggy (Prover) wants to prove to Victor (Verifier) that she knows the secret word to open a magic door in a cave.
 The cave has two entrances, A and B, and a magic door connecting them inside.

 ### Breakdown of the Analogy